German Americans in the United States

 The histories of beer halls and beer gardens are particularly associated with Munich and the southern German state of Bavaria

 The early presence in the new industries also meant that Germans were more mobile than almost any other group.
 They were less concentrated in individual regions than other immigrants.
-As foremen in jobs like railroad construction, they moved all over the country.

 Although the majority of German settlers were significantly influenced in their decision-making regarding emigration by the dream of their own land, the majority of immigrants found their livelihood in the trade and service sector, in industry and commerce.